aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/qnt/qnt.rst

    :Default: ``POW2``
    :Examples: ``--qnt-type CUSTOM``

-Give the type of the quantizer to use in the simulation.
+Select the quantizer type.

-Description of the allowed values:
+Description of the allowed values (:math:`Y_i` stands for a floating-point representation and :math:`Q_i` for the fixed-point representation of a real number):

 +------------+-------------------------+
 | Value      | Description             |